-Students under the age of 20 are required to live on-campus, in the dormitory, or with an immediate blood relative within a 50-mile radius.
+Students under the age of 21 are required to live on-campus, in the dormitory, or with an immediate blood relative within a 50-mile radius.
 Undergraduate single students who apply for housing will automatically be assigned to the dorm.
 Once the facility reaches capacity, elder undergraduates may be assigned to other non-family accommodations as available.
-Undergraduate students, age 20 or over, may request available, alternative single student housing.
-Such requests will only be considered, when accompanied by an exception request.
+Undergraduate students, age 21 or over, may request available, alternative single student housing.
+Such requests will only be considered when accompanied by an exception request.
 Availability, among other considerations, will be determining factors in the approval process for such requests.
-All requests will be considered, but all may not be granted.
-Single students not housed in the dormitory, reside in dedicated buildings of multiple and single occupancy apartments.
+All requests will be considered, but not all will be granted.
 MBTS/SC does NOT allow pets unless it is a documented service/emotional support animal and has been approved by submission of an Exception Request.

 Non-family housing is assigned through the Student Life office.
-Assignments commence in mid-November for spring semester and in mid-June for the fall semester.
+Assignments commence in mid-December for the spring semester and in mid-July for the fall semester.
 All housing assignment information is communicated through your student email.
-Meals, utilities and room, are included in the single-student undergraduate semester housing fee.
-A scheduled undergraduate move in day is established each semester and will be communicated with your housing assignment.
-All undergraduate students, are required to submit a Semester Transition Form each semester, at least 30 days prior to that scheduled move out date.
-All undergraduate single students are required to move out of campus housing on the scheduled move out day at the end of each semester.
+Meals, utilities, and room, are included in the single-student undergraduate semester housing fee.
+A scheduled undergraduate move-in day is established each semester and will be communicated with your housing assignment.
+All undergraduate students, are required to submit either an Intent to Vacate or Renewal form, at least 30 days prior to that scheduled move out date.
+All undergraduate single students are required to move out of campus housing on the scheduled move-out day at the end of each semester.

 Residence Hall – Non-Family 4 students per suite (73)